indradhanush/WebRTC-Monitor/README.md

 8. pip install -r requirements.txt (Preferably in a virtualenv)

+The selenium tests are on the branch >> selenium

 It is also important to configure the paths for caller.html, reciever.html and the chromedriver in the test code.